tldr-pages/tldr/pages/linux/usbip.md

 `systemctl start usbipd`

-- Bind an USB device to usbip on the server:
+- Bind a USB device to `usbip` on the server:

 `sudo usbip bind --busid={{bus_id}}`